soeaver/caffe-model/det/README.md

 ## Object Detection

 ### We recommend using these caffe models with [py-RFCN-priv](https://github.com/soeaver/py-RFCN-priv)
-we have released the training code and files, the model and more experiments will come soon.
+we are releasing the training code and files, the models and more experiments will come soon.

 ### Object Detection Performance on PASCAL VOC.
 **1. Original faster rcnn train on VOC 2007+2012 trainval and test on VOC 2007 test.**